GSA/fpki-guides/_common/03_distribute_os.md

 6. When prompted, enter your *administrator* username and password.
 7. Keychain Access will present the installed certificate.

-**Note:**&nbsp;&nbsp;This video shows you how to install FCPCA G2 by using the Apple Keychain Access import process.
+**Note:**&nbsp;&nbsp;The following video shows you how to install FCPCA G2 by using the Apple Keychain Access import process.
 <br>
 <video width="85%" controls>
   <source src="{{site.baseurl}}/video/keychain_gui_admin.mp4" type="video/mp4">